google/zetasql/docs/window-function-calls.md

 **Notes**

-A window function can appear as a scalar expression operand in two places in the query:
+A window function can appear as a scalar expression operand in the following places in the query:

 +  The `SELECT` list.
-If the window function appears in the `SELECT` list, its argument list and `OVER` clause can't refer to aliases introduced in the same SELECT list.
+If the window function appears in the `SELECT` list, its argument list and `OVER` clause can't refer to aliases introduced in the same `SELECT` list.
 +  The `ORDER BY` clause.
 If the window function appears in the `ORDER BY` clause of the query, its argument list can refer to `SELECT` list aliases.
++  The `QUALIFY` clause.

 A window function can't refer to another window function in its argument list or its `OVER` clause, even indirectly through an alias.